Ed-Lovera/AI-PT-Project-1/README.md

 ![image](https://github.com/user-attachments/assets/c428a02d-3c06-47f9-9350-e635d47e0194)

-### In the most violent areas, how do young people fare with violent crimes throughtout the year?
+### In the most violent areas, how do young people fare with violent crimes throughout the year?
 Not great :(

 When clamping the age range from 2 years up to 30 years old.
 We can see that the closer you get to 30 the most dangerous it is for you in the most violent areas.
 25-30 being the age group in the most danger as we near the end of the calendar year.